 During the summer months in Dubai you can’t play outside much so my girls had a play room.
 During the winter months in Toronto you can’t play outside much so my girls had a play room.
 In Oxfordshire what’s my excuse?
 Well I’ve got used to a toy free sitting room and I’m not ready to give it up so I planned a play room in our new home too.
-I knocked through the old pantry and loo off the kitchen and made it into a play room (to see the before and after floorplan click here).
+I knocked through the old pantry and loo off the kitchen and made it into a play room.
 To future proof the room, when I planned the re-wire of the house, I added a TV ariel point and a phone line so it can become a teenage den or a home office down the line.

 Here’s the before and after view from the kitchen (which means I can spy on them when needed!).
 We had to insulate the walls and the floor as this was a single brick addition.